 Dr. Yaakov Stern is the Division Leader of the Cognitive Neuroscience Division of the Sergievsky Center, and Professor of Clinical Neuropsychology, at the College of Physicians and Surgeons of Columbia University, New York.
 Alvaro Fernandez interviews him here as part of our research for The SharpBrains Guide to Brain Fitness book.

-Dr. Stern is one of the leading proponents of the Cognitive reserve theory, which aims to explain why some individuals with full Alzheimer’s pathology (accumulation of plaques and tangles in their brains) can keep normal lives until they die, while others -with the same amount of plaques and tangles- display the severe symptoms we associate with Alzheimer’s Disease.
+Dr. Stern is one of the leading researchers of the Cognitive Reserve theory, which aims to explain why some individuals with full Alzheimer’s pathology (accumulation of plaques and tangles in their brains) can keep normal lives until they die, while others with the same amount of plaques and tangles display the severe symptoms we associate with Alzheimer’s Disease.
 He has published dozens of peer-reviewed scientific papers on the subject.

 - Lifetime experiences, like education, engaging occupation, and leisure activities, have been shown to have a major influence on how we age, specifically on whether we will develop Alzheimer’s symptoms or not.

 - This is so because stimulating activities, ideally combining physical exercise, learning and social interaction, help us build a Cognitive Reserve to protect us.

 - The earlier we start building our Reserve, the better; but it is never too late to start.
 And, the more activities, the better: the effect is cumulative.

 The Cognitive Reserve

 Alvaro Fernandez (AF): Dear Dr. Stern, it is a pleasure to have you here.
 Let me first ask you this: the implications of your research are pretty broad, presenting major implications across sectors and age groups.
 What has been the most unexpected reaction so far?